evandro-slv/pokedex-pure-js/README.md

 # pokedex-pure-js
 Pokédex PWA built using pure js components.

+You can see the live PWA application on [this link](https://evandro-slv.github.io/pokedex-pure-js/).

-To run the static server:
+To run the static server by yourself:

     npm i -g serve
     npm run start